agroportal/fairness/README.md

   </i>
   <br>
    <i>
-    It's an implementatation in Java Web service of the framework
+    It's an implementation in a Java Web service of the framework
     <a href="https://hal.archives-ouvertes.fr/lirmm-03208544/">"FAIR or FAIRer?
 An integrated quantitative FAIRness assessment grid for semantic resources and ontologies"</a>
-    ,a list of defined FAIR questions related to metadata of <a href="https://github.com/sifrproject/MOD-Ontology/">the MOD ontology metadata model 1.4</a>.
+    ,a list of defined FAIR questions related to a metadata of <a href="https://github.com/sifrproject/MOD-Ontology/">the MOD ontology metadata model 1.4</a>.
   </i>
   <br>
 </p>